Statistical Process Control (SPC)?

-B) Presence of unusual pattern/trend even all ranges are within control limit can be evidence of process spread due to special cause.
+B) The presence of unusual patterns/trends even if all ranges are within control limits can be evidence of process spread due to special cause.

 2) 7 points in a row that are constantly increasing or decreasing.

-D) Presence of the cycle in the chart indicates that the special cause is due to the machine set up, wear of machine and material variation etc.
+D) The presence of the cycle in the chart indicates that the special cause is due to the machine setup, wear of the machine and material variation etc.